 - 1. The workday shall be in accordance with the hours authorized for the individual employee position and shall be in accordance with applicable Federal and State laws.
 Employees may work with their principal/supervisor to schedule flexible hours to accommodate family and/or personal needs so long as: 1) there is no impact to the student day, instructional time, or program services; 2) the employee arrives at least ten (10) minutes prior to the start of the student day; and 3) there are no additional costs for the building or for SPS.
 The principal/supervisor has sole discretion in determining whether the flexible schedule meets the above requirements.
 If a flexible schedule has been approved and the principal/supervisor later determines that the flexible schedule no longer meets the above requirements, he/she may require the employee to meet the building's regular schedule. - 2.
 Upon special arrangement with the immediate supervisor, the employee may participate in a regularly scheduled meeting of the SEA held after the close of the student school day if the employee is an officer of the SEA or a member of the Bargaining Committee. - 3.
 It is the duty and responsibility of principals/supervisors to ensure that employees are completely relieved from duty during their lunch period.
 When employees are not completely relieved from duty during their lunch period, such time will be paid as work time. - 4.
 Employees working four (4) to six (6) hours are entitled to one (1) relief period of fifteen (15) minutes as part of the regular paid working day.
 Employees working six (6) hours or more are entitled to one (1) such period in the morning and one (1) in the afternoon.
 Where practicable, relief periods should be taken at regularly scheduled times. - 5.
 The employee may request and be paid overtime at time and one-half for hours worked in excess of eight (8) hours per day and/or forty (40) hours per week; or, compensatory time on a time and one-half basis is permitted for hours worked in excess of eight (8) hours per day and/or forty (40) hours per week if the employee requests compensatory time off in lieu of overtime.
 Work schedules may be arranged during any given work week for absences due to routine medical/dental appointments, etc., if agreed upon by the employee and his/her supervisor before the fact. - 6.
-When students and classes are dismissed one (1) hour earlier than the regularly scheduled closing time on days before Thanksgiving holidays and Winter Vacation, all full-time employees will be released from duty one (1) hour earlier than their individual regularly scheduled time. - 7.
+When students and classes are dismissed one (1) hour earlier than the regularly scheduled closing time on days before Thanksgiving holidays and Winter Vacation, all full-time employees will be released from duty one (1) hour earlier than their individual regularly scheduled time.
+If classified office employees at the Stanford Center cannot be dismissed one hour earlier on these days, due to having to maintain critical services, the employee will get to exchange the time for another date.
+The exchange will be worked out between the employee and the employee's supervisor. - 7.
 Employees who are assigned to two (2) buildings shall be scheduled in such a manner as to provide a thirty (30) minute duty-free lunch period.
-Necessary travel time and mileage allowance shall be provided for travel between the two work locations pursuant to Article IX, D of this Contract.
+Necessary travel time and mileage allowance shall be provided for travel between the two work locations pursuant to Article IX,E of this Contract.
 The employee shall keep a mileage report.
 The affected principals will agree to the means for the reimbursement.